An authentic recipe for homemade French brioche bread – a bread made rich and tender by its high content of butter and eggs.

 - 1 and 3/4 cups (250 g/9 oz.) all-purpose flour

 - 3 tablespoons (35 g/1.2 oz.) granulated sugar

 - 3/4 teaspoon fine salt

 - 1/4 cup (60 ml) lukewarm whole milk (or water)

 - 1/2 cup (1 stick/113 g) unsalted butter, at room temperature, cut into small cubes

 - 1 tablespoon water

-- Making the dough: Place flour, sugar, yeast, and salt in the bowl of a standing mixer and mix to combine.
+- To make the dough: Place flour, sugar, yeast, and salt in the bowl of a standing mixer and mix to combine.
 Attach the dough hook to the mixer.
-Add eggs, milk, and vanilla and mix on low speed for 2-3 minutes, until dough comes together.
-Increase speed to low-medium and add butter, a few pieces at a time, mixing until fully incorporated before adding more.
-Scrape down the sides of the bowl.
-Continue mixing for 10 minutes until dough pulls away from the sides.
-It will be soft and sticky and will look oily—that’s ok.
+Add eggs, milk, and vanilla and mix on low-medium speed for 4-5 minutes, until dough comes together.
+Add butter gradually, a few pieces at a time, mixing until fully incorporated before adding more.
+This should take several minutes.
+Scrape down the sides of the bowl as needed.
+Once all the butter is added, continue mixing for 10 minutes until dough pulls away from the sides.
+It will be slightly soft and sticky and will look oily—that’s ok.
 Place dough in a large bowl, cover with plastic wrap, and leave in the fridge for at least half a day or overnight (it can be kept in the fridge for up to 2 days).

 - Pull the dough from the fridge and divide it into 8 equal pieces.
 Form each piece of dough into a ball and arrange the balls on the bottom of the loaf pan (2 rows of 4 balls).
 Cover pan loosely with plastic wrap and leave at room temperature until almost doubled in size and almost fills the pan, 1-2 hours (rising time will depend on how warm the room is; the warmer it is, the faster it will rise).